 Thought I’d stop with the layover talk for a while and tell you another one of my strange travel tales.

-This one happened last October while I was traveling around Romania for a couple of weeks.
+This one happened last October while I was traveling around discovering the pros and cons of living in Romania for a couple of weeks.
 It was my last day in Transylvania and I was just getting ready to leave my hostel in Brasov to go check out Sighisoara which is about two hours away.
 Ten minutes before I was supposed to leave, I get this message: